 1. See Perito Moreno Glacier up close

 There are many ways you can see Perito Moreno Glacier.
 It is possible to travel independently, taking a bus from El Calafate (you can buy tickets at the town’s main bus terminal in advance).
-A return ticket costs 800 Argentine pesos (about $17.50), and you then have to pay a park entrance fee on arrival of another 800 Argentine pesos.
-This is the cheapest option for visiting independently, and in our opinion the best way outside of high season.
+A return ticket costs about $30–35, and you then have to pay a park entrance fee on arrival of around another $15.
+This is the often the cheapest option for visiting independently, and in our opinion the best way outside of high season.

 Alternatively, you can book a guided Perito Moreno Glacier tour in advance.
-The advantage of this is that you are collected from your accommodation, and if you book through GetYourGuide you can cancel for free until 24 hours before the tour.
+The advantage of this is that you are collected from your accommodation, and if you book securely through GetYourGuide you can cancel for free until 24 hours before the tour.
 This tour also has the option to add a boat cruise to see the glacier up close.
-You can also book bus transfers in advance (a cheaper option without a guide) to make sure you secure a spot when it’s busy.

 2. Hike on the glacier

 For an immersive and unique experience of Perito Moreno Glacier, you can actually hike on top of it.
-There are two options for trekking on the glacier:
+The Perito Merino Mini Trekking experience will take you hiking on the ice for 1 hour and 40 minutes, and also includes a boat cruise in front of the glacier face.

 3. See more glaciers on a full-day cruise